Skip to main content

 What is a Multi-Year Initial Term?

-When setting up a multi-year initial term, you'll need to answer the following questions:
+When setting up a multi-year initial term, you’ll configure:

-• What date determines when signups start to include the rest of the current year plus all of next year?
+1. When signups start to include the rest of this year plus all of next year (on the Member Type).

 Let's say that your members expire on 12/31.
 Beginning in November, you want new signups to expire in the following year.
 You also want to bill them for the remainder of this year plus all of next year.
 Your settings would look like this: